 Food & Wine

 Each region of Italy has a distinct cuisine that incorporates local ingredients.
-Northern Italian cuisine is characterized by the use of butter, rice, corn and chesses for cream sauces.
+Northern Italian fare is characterized by the use of butter, rice, corn, cheese and cream sauces.
 Polenta and risotto are popular dishes, and game, sausage or wild fowl such as rabbit or quail are typical main courses.

 Much of what the rest of the world considers Italian food hails from the central regions of Italy.
 World-famous cheeses, savory cured meats and rich tomato sauces are found here.
 Wild boar is popular is Tuscany and Umbria; seafood is popular along the coast.

 The south is home to citrus fruits, olive groves and vineyards.
 Here you will find robust and spicy tomato sauces and a greater use of olive oil and garlic in cooking.
 Southern Italian cooking relies heavily on seafood due to its proximity to the fishing waters of the Mediterranean Sea -- everything from tuna to sea urchins is used.

 Like the food, Italian wine varies depending on the region.
 In general, Italian wines tend to hint at subdued, earthy aromas and are medium-bodied with high acidity.

 Dining reservations are only necessary at the finest and generally most expensive restaurants.
 By Italian law, the gratuity is included in the bill, and extra tipping isn't necessary.